N4SJAMK/teamboard/README.md

 	Update the name of the added box into your vagrantfile and run vagrant up again.

-3. Start building, running and testing the code
+## Start building, running and testing the code
 	```
 	vagrant ssh
 	```
 	This will drop you into the shell of the machine you created above.

-## Running
+## Running services

 The repositories cloned by running the `initialize.sh` script are the actual `teamboard` components that we will be developing.
 These repositories will be